evothings/evothings-viewer/README.md

 ### Notice when building from source

-Currently, Cordova version 6.0.0 or higher is needed to build the Viewer.
+Currently, Cordova version 8.0.0 is used to build the Viewer, older may or may not work.

 Branch master may contain updates not yet compatible with current production servers.
 If building from master branch does not work, of if you want to play safe, use [the latest release](https://github.com/evothings/evothings-viewer/releases).
 Building from master branch should work fine in most cases and gives you the latest updates.